asdf-format/asdf-website/asdf_website/asdf_fits.rst

 - a file format: a description of how bytes are encoded and organized on disk
 - a data model: requirements and descriptions of how data is organized and interrelated

-The ASDF specification defines:
+The :ref`ASDF specification <asdf-standard:asdf-standard>` defines:

 - a file format
 - a framework and tooling that can be used to define data models

 Both describe a file format, however the ASDF specification does not define a singular data model.
-This is an intentional decision that allows ASDF to be adapted to different data types and fields of study including but not limited to astronomy.
+This is an intentional decision that allows ASDF to be adapted to different datasets and fields of study including but not limited to astronomy.

 It is important for users to be aware of this distinction when applying FITS experience to working with ASDF files.
-For example, the ASDF specification does not describe a TELESCOP keyword that can contain the name of the telescope.
-Instead, ASDF provides a framework that uses tags and schemas allowng a user to define a data model.
-Using this framework a user can define a property that can contain the name of the telescope, including a  description of that property and optionally constrains the possible values.
+For example, the ASDF specification does not describe a ``TELESCOP`` keyword that can contain the name of the telescope.
+Instead, ASDF provides a framework that uses :ref:`tags <asdf-standard:tags>` and :ref:`schemas <asdf-standard:asdf-schemas>` with which a user can define a data model.
+Using this framework a user may define a property that can contain the name of the telescope, include a description of that property and optionally constrain the possible values or types.
 For an example, see the `telescope metadata schema for the Roman mission <https://rad.readthedocs.io/en/0.30.0/generated/schemas/meta/telescope-1.0.0.html#meta-telescope-1-0-0>`__.
-Practically this means users should consult the documentation and schemas provided by the data model designers for questions about metadata organization instead of expecting that the ASDF specification will provide answers.
+Practically, users should consult the documentation and schemas provided by the data model designers for questions about metadata organization instead of expecting that the ASDF specification will provide answers.
 This is similar to working with FITS files as often handling real data requires understanding the keywords and data